About Fairfax County

 How can I search for someone recently arrested in Fairfax County, Virginia?

 To search for someone recently arrested in Fairfax County, you can use the Fairfax County Adult Detention Center's online inmate lookup tool.
-This facility, operated by the this jurisdiction Sheriff's Office, provides information on current inmates.
+This facility, operated by the local Sheriff's Office, provides information on current inmates.
 You can access the inmate search through the Sheriff's Office website, where you can search by name or booking number to find arrest details and custody status.

 Mugshots or booking photos in Fairfax County are typically managed by the Fairfax County Sheriff's Office.
 While these images are part of public records, they are not always readily available online due to privacy regulations.
 For access, you may need to submit a formal request to the Sheriff's Office or check if they are available through the Virginia Freedom of Information Act (FOIA) request process.